vkleer/CI_PP1_TD/README.md

 5. As a user, I want to easily find The Doors’ Spotify content
 6. As a user, I want to learn about The Doors’ legacy
 7. As a user, I want to know where The Doors recorded their music
-8. As a user, I want to be able to contact the site owner
+8. As a user, I want to be able to contact the website owner
 9. As a user, I want to know The Doors social media accounts so I can follow them.

-#### Site owner
+#### Website owner
-10. As the site owner, I want the purpose of the site to be clear immediately
+10. As the website owner, I want the purpose of the website to be clear immediately
-11. As the site owner, I want to provide a responsive website for all devices.
+11. As the website owner, I want to provide a responsive website for all devices.
-12. As the site owner, I want users to be able to contact me for questions or suggestions
+12. As the website owner, I want users to be able to contact me for questions or suggestions
-13. As the site owner, I want users to be able to go to any section of the page easily, no matter where they are
+13. As the website owner, I want users to be able to go to any section of the page easily, no matter where they are
-14. As the site owner, I want to embed API’s to enhance the user experience
+14. As the website owner, I want to embed API’s to enhance the user experience
-15. As the site owner, I want to encourage users to explore The Doors’ music
+15. As the website owner, I want to encourage users to explore The Doors’ music

 ## Design

 ### Design Choices
-The site was designed to make learning about The Doors fun.
-A history site can easily become boring with walls of text - which is why I condensed all the core information and used a lot of imagery to go with the text.
-I made it a one-pager to make the site a journey, encouraging users to keep scrolling and learn more.
+The website was designed to make learning about The Doors fun.
+A history website can easily become boring with walls of text - which is why I condensed all the core information and used a lot of imagery to go with the text.
+I made it a one-pager to make the website a journey, encouraging users to keep scrolling and learn more.

 ### Colour
 The Doors are a band from the 60's and a majority of their visual content is in black and white, which is why I decided to use a grayscale theme.
 If a section requires a sub-section, I give them contrasting background colours - the main section gets a white background and the sub-section gets a black background.